AppliedAcousticsChalmers/ReTiSAR/README.md

 __FFTW optimization &mdash;__ In case the rendering takes very long to start (after the message _"initializing FFTW DFT optimization ..."_), you might want to endure this long computation time once (per rendering configuration) or lower your [FFTW] planner effort (see `--help`).

 __Rendering performance &mdash;__ Follow these remarks to expect continuous and artifact free rendering:
   * Optional components like array pre-rendering, headphone equalization, noise generation, etc. will save performance in case they are not deployed.
-  * Extended IR lengths (particularly for modes with array IR pre-rendering) will massively increase the computational load depending on the chosen block length (partitioned convolution).
+  * Extended IR lengths (particularly for modes with array IR pre-rendering) will massively increase the computational load depending on the chosen block size (partitioned convolution).
-  * Currently there is no partitioned convolution for the main binaural renderer with SH based processing, hence the FIR taps of applied HRIR, Modal Radial Filters and further compensations (e.g. Spherical Head Filter) need to cumulatively fit inside the chosen block length.
+  * Currently there is no partitioned convolution for the main binaural renderer with SH based processing, hence the FIR taps of applied HRIR, Modal Radial Filters and further compensations (e.g. Spherical Head Filter) need to cumulatively fit inside the chosen block size.
-  * Higher block length means lower computational load in real-time rendering but also increased system latency, most relevant for modes with array live-stream rendering, but also all other modes in terms of a slightly "smeared" head-tracking experience (noticeable at 4096 samples).
+  * Higher block size means lower computational load in real-time rendering but also increased system latency, most relevant for modes with array live-stream rendering, but also all other modes in terms of a slightly "smeared" head-tracking experience (noticeable at 4096 samples).
   * Adjust output levels of all rendering components (default parameters chosen accordingly) to prevent signal clipping (indicated by warning messages during execution).
   * Check _JACK_ system load (e.g. _JackPilot_ or [OSC_Remote_Demo.pd](#remote-control)) to be below approx. 95% load, in order to prevent dropouts (i.e. the OS reported overall system load is not a good indicator).
   * Check _JACK_ detected dropouts ("xruns" indicated during execution).